 But the media's treatment of sex abuse in the Catholic Church is a different story.

-As a result, the storyline of sex abuse in the Catholic Church has now become so deeply ingrained in American journalism that few even question the premise of the storyline.
-And as often happens with old media narratives, the later stories begin to lack any semblance of context, proportion, or balance – the very standards of good journalism.
-Instead, many of the stories now recounted in the media are simply retreads of stories of abuse from many decades earlier often filled with exaggeration, sensationalism, and hysteria.
+Many of the stories now recounted in the media are simply retreads of stories of abuse from many decades earlier often filled with exaggeration, sensationalism, and hysteria.
 The truth has been lost somewhere.

-Most importantly, however, this inaccurate media narrative only serves to distract and undermine serious efforts to address child abuse where the vast quantity of it occurs today: in public schools, in all organizations that deal with youth, and – most notably – in children's homes.
+This warped media narrative only serves to distract and undermine serious efforts to address child abuse where the vast quantity of it occurs today: in public schools, in all organizations that deal with youth, and – most notably – in children's homes.

 We believe that better journalism will lead to a safer world for children.